telerik/ajax-docs/controls/dropdownlist/functionality/default-message.md

-## Setting the Default Messagee server-side
+## Setting the Default Message server-side